Ideas & Inspiration

 Plants That Purify Air

-Shake off winter blues with a breath of fresh air by filling your home with houseplants.
-Houseplants scrub the air clean, add moisture to dry air and provide beautiful greenery even on the coldest days of winter.
+Shake off the blues with a breath of fresh air by filling your home with houseplants that purify the air.
+According to a NASA study, houseplants scrub the air clean, add moisture to dry air and provide beautiful greenery.

-These hard-working plants absorb up to 87 percent of volatile organic compounds found in ordinary household items such as paint, carpet and ink.
-Many houseplants, including peace lilies and ferns, are easy to grow and will last for years with a little care.
+Hard-working houseplants trap and absorb up to 87 percent of volatile organic compounds found in ordinary household items such as cleaning products, carpet and ink.
+Some houseplants, such as peace lilies and rubber trees, also eat up mold spores and bacteria inside your home, making it a safer environment.
+Many houseplants grow easily and last for years with little care.

-- Water with room temperature water when the top 1″ of soil is dry.
+- Water.
+Using room temperature water, add H2O when the top inch of soil is dry.
 Keep soil consistently moist, but not wet or soggy.

-- Don’t overwater or allow plant to sit in standing water; it’s the primary reason houseplants die.
+- Check.
+Don’t overwater or allow the plant to sit in standing water; it’s the primary reason houseplants die.